eForms Logo

 IRS Form W-4, or Employee’s Withholding Certificate, is a form given to an employer by an employee that calculates the amount of federal income tax that should be withheld from the employee’s pay.

-A W-4 is not required to be submitted annually unless the employee is exempt from withholding and is normally given to employers at the start of a job or when an employee wants to update withholdings.
+A W-4 is not required to be submitted annually unless the employee is exempt from withholding.
+It is filled out at the start of a job or when an employee wants to update withholdings.

 Table of Contents